Big radiation risk unlikely if Israel strikes Iran: experts

 A Stanford University study in July estimated that radiation from Fukushima Daiichi might eventually cause anywhere from 15 to 1,300 deaths.

-Radiation poisoning can cause nausea, vomiting, diarrhea, headaches and fatigue in lower doses.
-In bigger doses, it can cause burns, hemorrhages, cancer and death.
+Radiation poisoning can cause nausea, vomiting, diarrhoea, headaches and fatigue in lower doses.
+In bigger doses, it can cause burns, haemorrhages, cancer and death.

 Radiation can also damage plants and animals, poisoning food for human consumption.
 A type of butterfly near Fukushima has been found with high rates of mutation, such as deformed wings and eyes.